Intersection cohomology of Popov-Vinberg varieties: Introduction

 \section{Introduction}

-{\bf Background.} Let $G$ be a simply connected reductive algebraic group over a field $\mathbb{F}$, and let $U\subset G$ be a maximal unipotent subgroup.
-The quotient $G/U$ is a quasi-affine variety whose coordinate ring includes exactly one copy of every finite dimensional irreducible representation of $G$.
+{\bf Background.} Let $G$ be a simply connected, split, semisimple algebraic group over a field $\mathbb{F}$, and let $U\subset G$ be a maximal unipotent subgroup.
+The quotient $G/U$ is a quasi-affine variety, and if $\mathbb{F}$ has characteristic zero, its coordinate ring includes exactly one copy of every finite dimensional irreducible representation of $G$.
 Despite the fact that $G/U$ is not affine, it is known as the {\bf basic affine space}; see \cite{BGGfund, BGG, BraKaz, Polishchuk, GinRic, GurKaz} for a small sample of the literature on this space.\footnote{Sometimes the word ``basic'' is replaced by ``base'' or ``fundamental''.} Even though $U$ is not reductive, the coordinate ring $\cO(G/U) \cong \cO(G)^U$ is finitely generated, and we may therefore consider the GIT quotient $X_G := G\GIT U = \Spec\cO(G/U)$.
 This is an affine variety that contains $G/U$ as a Zariski open subset.
-It was first studied by Vinberg and Popov \cite{vinberg-popov}, so we call it the {\bf Vinberg--Popov variety} of $G$.
+It was first studied by Popov and Vinberg \cite{vinberg-popov}, so we call it the {\bf Popov--Vinberg variety} of $G$.
 It is singular unless $G$ is a power of $\SL_2$, and the orbits of $G$ in $X_G$ are in bijection with parabolic subgroups that contain $U$.